sean-hill/map-around/README.md

 ## Wiki

-The information of this web application can be viewed [here](https://github.com/sean-hill/map-around/wiki).
+Documentation for this web application can be viewed [here](https://github.com/sean-hill/map-around/wiki).

+## Website

+A link to the website can be found [here](http://maparound.herokuapp.com).